In partnership with the community, the team will now be trialling a new method using mosquito eggs

 Eliminate Dengue Colombia expands field trials into Nueva Jerusalén in 2016

 Eliminate Dengue Colombia

-More than 25 million people, over half Colombia’s population, are at risk of dengue and a number of large-scale outbreaks have occurred in recent years.
-In 2010, Colombia experienced its largest dengue outbreak to date when more than 157,000 cases were reported.
+More than 25 million people, over half Colombia’s population, are at risk of dengue.
+A number of large-scale outbreaks have occurred in recent years.
+Similarly, the number of Zika cases rapidly increased following a global outbreak of the mosquito-borne disease in 2015.

 In May 2015 the community of Paris, in the Bello neighbourhood, welcomed the country’s first release of Wolbachia mosquitoes.
-We hope this will be the first step towards establishing Wolbachia in the mosquito population and reducing local dengue transmission.
+This marked the first step towards establishing Wolbachia in the mosquito population and reducing local dengue transmission.

-Eliminate Dengue Colombia is now preparing for large-scale expansion in the state of Antioquia to cover an area of more than 2 million residents.
-Over the next 2-3 years, planned deployments will scientifically measure the impact of Wolbachia on the transmission of mosquito-borne disease.
-This research is expected to demonstrate a significant reduction in new cases of dengue, Zika and chikungunya.
+In early 2017, following encouraging results from small-scale trials, Eliminate Dengue Colombia expanded its research trials.
+Over the next two years, the project is expected to reach more than 2 million residents in the state of Antioquia.
+As well as scientifically measuring the impact of Wolbachia on the transmission of mosquito-borne diseases, this research is expected to demonstrate a significant reduction in new cases of dengue, Zika and chikungunya.